vikashplus/robohive/mj_envs/logger/README.md

 # RoboHive Logger
 RoboHive provides a custom logger to facilitates working with grouped data.
-Logger consists of a `name`, `group`, and `dataset`.
+Logger consists of a `name` for the logs, `group` for organizing the data, and `dataset` for storing data.
 Attached below is logger's general schema -
 ```
 name: {
     group{g1: dataset{k1:v1}, dataset{k2:v2}, ...}